-- Note the import clauses at the start.
-These are needed so that the generated parser can make use of methods in the library namespaces mentioned.
-The C# version works in much the same way with using Library;. - Coco/R requires various "frame files" to work properly.
+- Note the using clause at the start, needed so that the generated parser can make use of methods in the library namespace mentioned.
+In larger applications you may need several libraries to be quoted. - Coco/R requires various "frame files" to work properly.
 One of these by default is called Driver.frame.
 For some applications this is more conveniently copied to a file GRAMMAR.frame (where GRAMMAR is the name of the goal symbol) and then edited to add various extra features.
-This is discussed on page 267 of the text.
-Such editing is not really needed for the tasks 3 and 4 in this practical. - If there are any other aspects that you do not understand, please ask one of the tutors to explain them.
+This is discussed on page 139 of the text.
+Such editing is not really needed for tasks 2, 3, 4 and 5 in this practical. - If there are any other aspects that you do not understand, please ask one of the tutors to explain them.
 But don't expect much help if you have not been coming to lectures lately.